 They are a breeze to make!
-So I thought I’d share a quick resusable snack bag tutorial.
 These go very, very quickly if you assembly line them.
-I made a dozen of them in about an hour and a half.
+I made these three in about 30 minutes.

 - Coordinating thread